Tornado outbreak of March 30–31, 1962: Non-tornadic impacts

 There were 13 reports of high winds and large hail during the events.
-Hail peaked at 2 in in diameter in De Soto County, Mississippi, with winds peaking at 79 mph at the Sunny Point Military Ocean Terminal east of Boiling Springs Lake, North Carolina.
+Hail peaked at 2 in in diameter in De Soto County, Mississippi, with winds peaking at 79 mph at the Sunny Point Military Ocean Terminal east of Boiling Spring Lakes, North Carolina.
 Both events occurred on March 31.

 Early on March 30, a lightning strike sparked a large fire at a horse stable in Kingston, Oklahoma, although no casualties occurred.
 That evening, two students were struck by lightning while walking on the Emory University campus, killing one and injuring the other.
 Early the next morning, a woman was knocked unconscious and injured in Decatur, Tennessee, after lightning traveled from outside her farmhouse into her kitchen through the water pipes, sparking a fire.
 Later, another man was killed in Lee County, Alabama, when the power line he was working on was struck by lightning.
 One other person was injured by lightning in Crestview, Florida.

 Rounds of storms caused widespread hail and wind damage in Central Alabama on March 30.
 The Birmingham Municipal Airport was particularly hard-hit as winds of up to 60 mph and hail up to 1.5 in in diameter damaged around 60 planes.
 Albertville was buried under 2 in of marble-sized hail.
 The small hail caused an unusually high amount of destruction as it damaged roofs, broke windows, and heavily damaged a greenhouse, trees, and shrubs.
 Early the next morning, a line of storms caused heavy wind damage in Port Arthur, Texas.
-This same line moved in Southeastern Alabama, producing high winds, heavy rainfall that peaked at 5 in, and flash flooding that damaged several homes, farm buildings, two airplanes, roads, and newly planted crops.
+This same line moved into Southeastern Alabama, producing high winds, heavy rainfall that peaked at 5 in, and flash flooding that damaged several homes, farm buildings, two airplanes, roads, and newly planted crops.